 The bread we serve with our charcuterie boards is usually our Tuscan bread, but my favorite is when they serve it with warm Focaccia Bread or plain Pizza dough, which is what gave me the idea of these mini flatbreads.

 Flatbread comes traditionally from the Middle-East, where it's made of only flour, water, and salt.

 Nowadays you can find many different types of flatbreads in the supermarket, from roti to naan, which have very different origins and recipes.
 Check this post to learn more about all the different flatbread varieties around the world.

 The most common and easy flatbread recipe uses yogurt and a little bit of yeast to make the dough softer.
 The good thing about this type of recipe is that the dough doesn't need any resting or leavening time, so it's also very quick to whip up flatbread for your lunch or party.

-I often make regular-size flatbread, but I liked the idea of mini bread to serve on a charcuterie board with deli meat and cheese.
+I often make regular-size flatbread, called Piadina, but I liked the idea of mini bread to serve on a charcuterie board with deli meat and cheese.
 In Emilia Romagna, they have a similar bread which is called "Tigelle".
 They are round and cooked in a pan like flatbread, but they're a little bit thicker.
 They're usually served as an appetizer as well, where you can cut them open in half and stuff when with charcuterie, as a mini sandwich.

 - Flour.
 All-purpose flour will work fine for this recipe, but you can also try wholemeal flour.